electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 This was one of those moments when you realize you were barking up the wrong tree all the time.
 Facepalm.
 The missing inodes are the character devices.
 Of course nothing will boot!
-Binwalk did not have the required persmissions to create them.
-We have to extract the filesystem as root:
+Binwalk did not have the required permissions to create them.
+We have to extract the file system as root:

 	$ sudo sasquatch D0000.squashfs
 	[sudo] password for pol: